Operational Tips for VFR and IFR in Europe

 VFR pilots tend to use national publications such as Pooleys (UK).
 These are fine but are rarely published for the more southerly European countries.
 Jeppesen used to sell huge VFR guides under the "Bottlang" name but these have been replaced by the VFR version of their Jeppview product which is available in both paper and electronic versions.
 For much of Europe, this Jeppesen product is the only game in town, but it is often out of date (particularly for countries where GA activity is low/negligible i.e. most of Europe) and good information can be obtained from the local AOPA.
 An excellent example is the Greek AOPA which has up to date information on its website.

 For IFR pilots, Jeppesen's Jeppview is the worldwide standard and provides a uniform presentation throughout.
 Unfortunately, due to a lack of competition in Europe, it is very expensive here; around 2000 euros/year.
+This covers installation on four devices and has recently reduced to around 900 euros a year for a single device.
 Jeppesen split up their coverage between Western Europe and the old Communist Europe and what they call "Europe" is only the former bit.
 This product can be delivered in paper (impractical for more than maybe 1 country, due to the time spent in inserting each month's updates) or electronic (CD or download) versions.
-Within the terms of the Jeppesen license, there are some limited options for sharing the cost with other pilots, e.g. it can be installed on up to 4 computers.
-It is however obvious that a flying club etc can purchase a copy too.

 Jeppview can be used to display the plates, and they can be printed.
+One can print an entire airport in one go.
 It runs under Windows only i.e. on a desktop PC, or on a tablet computer running Windows in the cockpit.
-There is no way to run Jeppview on an Ipad, but Jeppesen have recently announced a cut-down viewer application for it.
+There is no way to run Jeppview on IOS or Android.
+Jeppesen offer two apps for IOS: JeppTC (a viewer only) and JeppFD (viewer and a moving map GPS).
+They also now offer some Android versions which however will not run on rooted devices.

-Other option, for Europe except Greece, for both VFR and IFR, is in the form of nationally published plates, which are within each country's AIP.
+Other option, for most of Europe, for both VFR and IFR, is in the form of nationally published plates, which are within each country's AIP.
 These are mostly drafted for A4 printing and are not as convenient or concise as the Jeppesen ones.
 They are produced to comply with ICAO obligations, not to be particularly usable by pilots, but they are free!
 They usually do not show the decision height directly; it has to be calculated from other data.
 These can be downloaded from the national AIP websites or from the Eurocontrol EAD site.
+Germany doesn't freely publish the VFR ones, however.

 Some older players in the IFR plate business include Aerad (formerly owned by British Airways) and some obscure publishing operations run by large airlines.
 However, as far as I can tell, none of them offer electronic delivery, or any advantage, pricing or otherwise, over Jeppesen.